silaspe/maths/docs/linear.md

 Side note!

 if you apply $A$ to $\vec{v}$, then you apply $B$ to that, it's actually written as $BA \vec{v}$ (because $B(A \vec{v})$).

+This stems from how functions are written, because if you have something like $f(g(x))$, then was really saying is apply $g$ first, then $f$, you have to read it right to left.

+Good for the Hebrew eaters (?), bad news for the rest of us.

 End of side note.